auspbro/vscode-tips-and-tricks-cn/README.md

 ## 安装扩展

-Click the Extensions Activity Bar button.
+Click t·he Extensions Activity Bar button.
 You can search via the search bar or click the **More** (...) button to filter and sort by install count.

 ![install extensions](/media/InstallExtensions.gif)